adrienb7/projects/NBA_MAR23-main/README.md

-# NBA
+# Sport predictions

 ## Explanations and Instructions

-This repository contains the files needed to initialize a project for your [DataScientest](https://datascientest.com/) training.
+This repository contains the files needed to initialize my project on NBA predictions.

 It contains mainly the present README.md file and an application template [Streamlit](https://streamlit.io/).